FabrizioRomanoGenovese/statebox.github.io/events.markdown

 Please note that the travel, accommodation and food expenses for each attendee will be covered by Statebox.

 <a href="http://www.stonehouses-zlarin.com/house-vana.html" target="_blank">Example of accommodations</a>

+If you would like to be considered for the summit please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSe3vV0Yn5EFm3L3T7wob0BYsChcuW9p3Vz6F5ZkklDhGnpTmA/viewform?usp=sf_link" target="_blank">this</a> form